 All they have to prop up their claim is only one testimony deposed in 1981, hence 34 years after the fact, by the former museum guard Adam Źłobnicki.
 Here is his statement.
 Interestingly, he remembered quote-unquote “exactly” that the new shafts were made of bricks, when in fact the museum used primitive wooden boards to build these shafts.
 So much for that.
 But wait.
 Why did the museum ask a former museum guard to testify about this?
 If anyone had any knowledge about what was done back then, it would be the museum authorities of that time, and in particular the individuals who commissioned and supervised the quote-unquote “reconstruction.”
 Any construction worker or architect hired to do the work would also seem to be a competent witness in this regard.
 But why, of all possible people, would a former museum guard have had any knowledge about traces of old holes having been turned into new ones?
 And why did the museum secure his testimony only 34 years after the fact?
 Why wasn’t the claimed crime scene photographed in detail, in particular the only obviously incriminating trace of mass murder, that is, traces of the old Zyklon B holes?

-The Auschwitz museum commissioned a lengthy expert report on documentary and physical evidence found at Auschwitz, compiled by the Polish investigative judge Jan Sehn, here is a portrait of him, and by professor of engineering Dr. Roman Dawidowski.
+Shortly after the retreat of German forces from the Auschwitz area in early 1945, the Polish authorities commissioned a lengthy expert report on documentary and physical evidence found at Auschwitz, compiled by the Polish investigative judge Jan Sehn, here a portrait of him, and by professor of engineering Dr. Roman Dawidowski.
 But nowhere in their report is anything mentioned about holes or traces thereof in the ceiling of this building – or of any other Auschwitz building implicated in mass murder, for that matter.

 Embarrassed by this total lack of any evidence for their claims, the Auschwitz museum authorities must have used this one former museum guard as a fig leaf to cover up the fact that the Auschwitz emperor is naked.